spiral/docs/storage/overview.md

 ];
 ```

-> Obviously, this configuration contain a lot of placeholders - remove everything you do not need to use.
+> Obviously, this configuration contain a lot of placeholders - remove everything you do not want to use.

 First of all, our configuration file declares 6 servers we can use to store data in, every server has it's unique name, adapter class and set of connection options.
 In our case we declared: local, amazon, rackspace, ftp, sftp and gridfs servers.
 You can read more about server configurations in the dedicated configuration section.